Santroller/Santroller/wiring_guides/drum.md

 1. Wire Vdd on the multiplexer to 3v3 on the Pico
 2. Wire Vss to GND on your Pico
 3. If your multiplexer has a Vee, also wire that to ground on the Pi Pico
-4. Also wire INH / Inhibit to ground, if this exists on your microcontroller
+4. Also wire INH / Inhibit to ground, if this exists on your multiplexer.
 5. Wire the analog output (Often labelled COM or common in/out) on the multiplexer to an analog pin on your Pi Pico
 6. Wire A/S0, B/S1 and C/S2 (and D/S3 for the 16 channel multiplexer) to seperate digital pins on your Pi Pico
 7. Wire each drum pad to a different channel on the multiplexer.